 11. There should be one definition for a static data member in C++.

-Some real-life examples of static data members:
+Real-life examples of static data members in C++:

 #include <iostream>